Abhishek-SV-07/Image-enhancer/README.md

 ## Usage

 To use this script, you should have an image file in a supported format (e.g., JPG, PNG).
-Specify the path to your image when calling the function:
+Specify the path to your image when calling the function.
+Place the source image name in the 'image_path' variable and the destination image name in 'output_path' variable.

 ```python
 image_path = 'path_to_your_image.jpg'